 Port Douglas truly is a hidden gem in tropical North Queensland!
 With beautiful scenery, world-class restaurants, and a relaxed laid-back Aussie-kinda vibe, I would love to spend more time there, if only it were more accessible!
 Whether you’re planning to spend 3 days in Port Douglas or perhaps a week-long holiday with the family – we hope this article has helped you to plan your own Port Douglas itinerary!

 Did You Know?
 Many of the links in this article are affiliate links.
-When you click through and book your accommodation or tours we are rewarded with a small commission (at no extra cost to you), that helps to keep this website running.
+When you click through and make a purchase, or book a hotel, Airbnb, or tour, we are rewarded with a small commission (at no extra cost to you), that helps us to keep running this blog as a free resource.
 We only recommend providers that we use ourselves.
-If you’re planning to book a trip to Port Douglas soon, please consider clicking through the links above, so that we can continue to provide detailed travel guides, just like this one!
+If you’re planning to book a trip soon, please consider clicking through the links above, so that we can continue to provide detailed travel guides, just like this one!
+Please see our Disclosure Policy for more details.

 - 20 Photos to Inspire You to Visit the Great Barrier Reef